 - Hund’s rule: Orbitals of the same energy are filled individually.

-How the electron configuration of an atom is stated will tell you also of the oxidation number state of the atom.
+Looking at the electron configuration also will tell you the oxidation number of the atom.

 The oxidation number represents the amount of electrons that have been accepted or released by an atom compared to its neutral elemental state.

 The oxidation number indicates the ionic charge (valence).